kartoza/docker-postgis/README.md

 ## Environment variables

-You can also use the following environment variables to pass a user name, password and/or default database name.
+You can also use the following environment variables to pass a user name, password and/or default database name(or multiple databases coma separated).

 * -e POSTGRES_USER=<PGUSER>
 * -e POSTGRES_PASS=<PGPASSWORD>
 * -e POSTGRES_DBNAME=<PGDBNAME>
+* -e POSTGRES_MULTIPLE_EXTENSIONS=<postgis> # You can pass as many variables as you need.

 These will be used to create a new superuser with your preferred credentials.
 If these are not specified then the postgresql